-Last year’s freshman class comprised 18% international students, 29% domestic students of color, 15% first-generation college students, and represented 45 states and 20 countries around the globe.
+Last year’s first-year class comprised 20% international students, 22% domestic students of color, 12% first-generation college students, and represented 45 states and 20 countries around the globe.
 We haven’t met you all yet, but we have every confidence that you will enrich—and be enriched by—our intentional community of fearless learners, thoughtful leaders, kind human beings, and responsible citizens of the world.

 Ready to connect with your prospective classmates?
-Join GC 2023 on Facebook, and sign up for an admitted student program by following the links below.
+Join GC 2024 on Facebook!
+And keep an eye out for information on registering for an admitted student program in late March.

 Why we're here.